jonnyhuck/Paper2GIS/README.md

 ## Installation

-The below examples use conda to manage the Python installations, but there is no reason that you could not do this with `pip` and `vitrualenv`, or any other similar package management / virtual environment system.
+The below examples use conda to manage the Python installations, but there is no reason that you could not do this with `pip`,  `virtualenv`, or any other similar package management / virtual environment system.

 ### Mac